Chart Color Schemes

 Health performance in Chittaway Bay - Tumbi Umbi is lower than average with prevalence of common health conditions notable across both younger and older age cohorts

-Chittaway Bay - Tumbi Umbi faces significant health challenges, with common health conditions prevalent across both younger and older age cohorts.
+Chittaway Bay - Tumbi Umbi faces significant health challenges, with notable prevalence of common health conditions across both younger and older age cohorts.

-Approximately 51% of its total population (~8,478 people) has private health cover, which is relatively low.
-The most common medical conditions in the area are arthritis (9.6%) and mental health issues (9.1%).
+The rate of private health cover is relatively low at approximately 51% of the total population (~8,481 people).
+The most common medical conditions in the area are arthritis and mental health issues, impacting 9.6% and 9.1% of residents respectively.
 Conversely, 64.8% of residents declare themselves completely clear of medical ailments, compared to 61.5% across Greater Sydney.
-As of 2016 data, 20.7% of residents are aged 65 and over (3,468 people), which is lower than the 22.3% in Greater Sydney.
+The area has 20.7% of residents aged 65 and over (3,469 people), which is lower than the 22.3% in Greater Sydney.
 Health outcomes among seniors present some challenges, broadly in line with the general population's health profile.

 Frequently Asked Questions - Health